 These White Chocolate Raspberry Biscuits are a delightful balance of all things good.
 The recipe starts with a whipped brown butter that elevates the cookie dough to salty and sweet.
-Add pops of white chocolate, lemon zest and frozen raspberries for the ultimate taste sensation.
-The result is in the eating so get to it e hoa mā (friends), there is no time to wait.
+Add pops of white chocolate, lemon zest and frozen raspberries for the ultimate taste sensation!
+There is so much to love.

 I created a Gluten-free Lemon and Raspberry Cake for my cookbook and it has defiantly been a top favourite.
 This tohutao (recipe) takes those flavours and merges them in to pihikete (biscuits) with the addition of tiakarete mā (white chocolate).
 The result is a slightly savoury pihikete (biscuit) with zesty rēmana (lemon) and rahipere (raspberry).
-Have I won you over yet? Āe mārika - yes indeed!
-Let's take a deeper look.
+Have I won you over yet?

 As an added bonus, if you can wait for these to cool down, transform them in to these Lemon Raspberry Cookie Sandwiches.
 They are such a fun way to serve them if you are entertaining or just want to be creative.